RotherOSS/dashboard-myticketsearchprofile/doc/content/index.rst

 ========
 Summary
 -------
-This package adds a widget to the Dashboard with the tickets returned by a given customer ticket search template
+This package adds a widget to the Dashboard with the tickets returned by a given custom ticket search template

 Configuration
 =============